jamsinclair/ballast/docs/README.md

 # Ballast

-## Update 2019-05-29
+### Update 2019-05-29

-My motivations for creating this project were to solve my frustation with balance drift and my reluctance to spend $5 on an app that tried to solve this.

-I am pleased to see that Tunabelly Software are now releasing their software for free.
+Tunabelly Software are now releasing their software for free (Previously paid app).
 They have a more polished and reliable app than this project.
 You may want to use their great work:

 https://www.tunabellysoftware.com/balance_lock/